 - DYNAMIC WARM UP: Get ready for every practice and competition with a short dynamic warm up routine!
 A combination of light cardio exercises and dynamic stretches, this is an excellent way to get the blood flowing to the muscles and loosen joints to prepare for training and racing.
 Being properly warmed up will also help prevent injuries.

-Swimmers and parents are invited to ask their clinicians questions during a Q&A session.
+Swimmers and parents are invited to ask Gary and Liam questions during a Q&A session.
 Gain insight into their training regimen, diet and nutrition, and recovery tactics.

-Observe your clinicians swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.
+Observe Gary and Liam swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST

 Swimmers will get to practice what they've learned by taking their stroke to your top speed with two of the best swimmers and coaches in the world!
 They'll work on holding onto their form while challenging themselves.